haboonn/hartree/README.md

   *Use the "max" function on the "rating" column to find the maximum rating by counterparty *Use the "sum" function on the "value" column to find the sum of values where status is either "ARAP" or "ACCR".
   *Reset the index of the dataframe and add total records for each of the legal entity, counterparty, and tier by adding new rows to the dataframe and      *calculating the values for "max(rating by counterparty)", "sum(value where status=ARAP)", and "sum(value where status=ACCR)".

+*Firstly, I joined the two datasets, ds1 and ds2 on the 'counter_party' column.
+*After joining the two datasets, I grouped the data based on the 'legal_entity' and 'counter_party' column
+* I calculated the max 'rating' for each group using the beam.CombinePerKey function.
+* Calculated the sum of 'value' where the 'status' is 'ARAP' and the sum of 'value' where the 'status' is 'ACCR' using beam.Filter and beam.CombinePerKey function.
+* Finally, I formatted the output as required and saved the results.

 Finally, reset the index of the dataframe and add total records for each of the legal entity, counterparty, and tier by adding new rows to the dataframe and calculating the values for "max(rating by counterparty)", "sum(value where status=ARAP)", and "sum(value where status=ACCR)".